Skip to content

 The colourant system of a classic blue ballpoint ink is dominated by crystal violet (basic violet 3) and Victoria blue B or R, both triarylmethane dyes, sometimes mixed with solvent blue or solvent violet dyes for hue adjustment.
 Resin binders (phenolic resins, alkyd resins) cross-link on ageing and hold the dried deposit on the paper surface.
 Fatty acid amides serve as lubricants to reduce friction at the ball.
 Copper phthalocyanine may be added for lightfastness.

 The BKA (Bundeskriminalamt, German Federal Criminal Police Office) maintains one of the world's most extensive ballpoint ink reference databases, begun in the 1970s, now containing several thousand entries with spectroscopic and chromatographic data.
 The USSS (United States Secret Service) International Ink Library holds over 10,000 ink entries covering pens from dozens of countries, built through collaboration with pen manufacturers since 1968.
+The forensic-chemistry discipline applies the same analytical instruments to a wide range of evidence types; the ink chemistry, TLC, HPLC, Raman, and VSC workflow in forensic chemistry provides the laboratory science context.
 Both databases record the exact colourant composition, enabling classification of a questioned ink by comparison.
 In the UK, the former Forensic Science Service (now largely absorbed into private labs and the Forensic Science Regulator's framework) used the BKA and USSS databases alongside its own holdings.

-Gel inks emerged commercially in the late 1980s (Pentel introduced the first gel pen, the Hybrid, in 1984 in Japan, with broad market release 1988).
+Gel inks emerged commercially in the mid-1980s (Sakura Color Products introduced the first commercially released gel pen, the Ball sign 280, in Japan in 1984; Pentel followed with its Hybrid gel pen, launched in Japan in 1988).
 A gel ink uses a water-based gel vehicle: polyacrylic acid, xanthan gum, or a similar hydrophilic polymer is cross-linked or dispersed in water to create a shear-thinning gel.
 At rest the gel is viscous enough to hold pigment particles in suspension; under the shear force of the writing ball, the gel liquefies locally and flows, then re-gels after deposition.
 Gel inks therefore combine a water-based vehicle (unlike ballpoint) with the ball-delivery mechanism.
 Colourants in most gel inks are pigment-based rather than dye-based: carbon black for black gel, organic pigments (phthalocyanine, quinacridone) for colours.
 The water-based vehicle means gel ink strokes are water-soluble initially, and the dried deposit has a lower solvent-loss profile than ballpoint paste.

 Fountain ink is almost entirely water-based and dye-based.
 The vehicle is water with humectants (glycerol, propylene glycol at 5 to 20% by weight) to prevent drying at the nib, surfactants (for paper wettability), and biocides (preventing microbial growth in the reservoir).
 The primary colourant in most commercial fountain inks is a water-soluble dye: direct dye, acid dye, or reactive dye.
 Iron gall formulations substitute the iron-tannic acid complex for organic dyes and are valued for archival permanence.
 The extremely low viscosity of fountain ink (2 to 5 cP) means it flows by capillarity through the nib channel, requiring a different set of considerations: surface tension and contact angle matter enormously, and the formulator trades paper penetration against feathering.